 Bensalem, PA 19020

-website and blog at www.wordsunltd.com; professional site at www.editingunltd.com
+website and blog at newblogs.wordsunltd.com; professional site at www.editingunltd.com

-Award-winning editor, 18 years of experience in diverse areas including academic indexer, proofreader, bibliographer;
+Award-winning editor, 20 years of experience as academic indexer, proofreader, bibliographer, and copy editor;

 College instructor in English composition, business writing, rhetoric, Latin, and ancient Greek;

-Headlined often at webpage that receives visitation of one million a month; (www.opednews.com), of which I am also a senior editor;
+Headlined often at webpage that receives visitation of several thousands a month (www.opednews.com), of which I am also a senior editor;

 Listed in Marquis Who s Who in the East, millennium edition, 2000 and other editions (see below);

 Received Marquis Who's Who Lifetime Achievement award in 2018;

 Listed in the 2000 edition of the Directory of American Scholars;

 Languages: French, Spanish, some German, Latin, ancient Greek;